2013 New Voices Award Winner

 Established in 2000, the New Voices Award encourages writers of color to submit their work to a publisher that takes pride in nurturing new talent.
-Past New Voices Award submissions that we have published include The Blue Roses, winner of the Paterson Prize for Books for Young People; Sixteen Years in Sixteen Seconds: The Sammy Lee Story, a Notable Social Studies Trade Book for Young People and a Texas Bluebonnet Masterlist selection; and Bird, an ALA Notable Children's Book and a Cooperative Children's Book Center "Choices" selection.
+Past New Voices Award submissions that we have published include The Blue Roses, winner of the Paterson Prize for Books for Young People; Sixteen Years in Sixteen Seconds: The Sammy Lee Story, a Notable Social Studies Trade Book for Young People and a Texas Bluebonnet Masterlist selection; and It Jes' Happened: When Bill Traylor Started to Draw, winner of the Ezra Jack Keats New Writer Award Honor.

-2. Writers who have published other work in venues such as children’s magazines, young adult, or adult fiction or nonfiction, are eligible.
+- Writers who have published work in venues such as children’s magazines, young adult, or adult fiction or nonfiction, are eligible.
 Only unagented submissions will be accepted.

-3. Work that has been published in any format, format, including online and self publishing, is not eligible for this award.
+- Work that has been published in any format, including online and self publishing, is not eligible.

 New York, NY 10016

 ATTN: NEW VOICES AWARD

 - Manuscripts may not be submitted to other publishers or to LEE & LOW’s general submissions while under consideration for this award.
 LEE & LOW BOOKS is not responsible for late, lost, or incorrectly addressed or delivered submissions.

 Dates for Submission: Manuscripts will be accepted from May 1, 2014, through September 30, 2014, and must be postmarked within that period.

 - The Award and/or Honor Award winners will be notified no later than December 31, 2014.